MichaelLarocca/blog-michael-jude-larocca/posts/2024/10-24/how-learning-in-public-and-networking-can-advance-your-career.md

 ---

+**Get a 20% Discount with This Affiliate Link!**

+Use this [affiliate link](https://scrimba.com/?via=MichaelLarocca) for a special 20% discount!
+(If a higher discount is currently available, that will be applied instead.)
+- **Important:** This discount is for new accounts only.
+- Click the link to explore the new Scrimba 2.0!
+- Create an account, and you can upgrade to pro content, where you should see the 20% discount listed.

+**Disclosure**: This article contains affiliate links.
+I may earn a commission on any purchases made through these links at no extra cost to you.
+Your support helps me continue producing valuable content.
+Thank you!

+---

 ### Conclusion

 Learning in public and actively networking are continually providing career-advancing opportunities for me, and I believe that if you follow the same technique, you will achieve similar success!